TL;DR

 Social networking is crucial when making a name for yourself within your industry.
 To become a trusted voice among your peers or a thought leader within your segment, there is one platform on which you need to focus your social networking efforts—LinkedIn.

 LinkedIn has been where industry insiders and thought leaders have congregated for over a decade now.
+A thought leader is an individual or firm recognized as an authority in a specific field whose expertise is sought and respected by peers.
 With goals of growing their network, expanding into new areas, or learning as much as they can from their peers, leaders across business sectors use this site as their base of operations.

 So, now that you've got your company off the ground and are impacting your sector, it's time to think about how to position yourself among these movers and shakers, the thought leaders.
 To help get you started, we've compiled a list of areas often overlooked when folks find their voice on this platform.
 Take your time; remember that a reputation takes time to establish.
 We hope these tips help make LinkedIn work for you.